-This course will help students master the foundational concepts and clinical correlations for diseases of three of the five vital organs i.e. cardiovascular, renal and the respiratory system.
-The aim of this course is to provide you with a firm foundation that encompasses an interdisciplinary approach to the evaluation and treatment of disorders of the aforementioned systems.
+This course will help students master the foundational concepts and clinical correlations for diseases of the three vital organ systems.
+The course employs integrative approach to build foundations for understanding determinates of health and disease related to these organ systems.
 All relevant foundational disciplines, including anatomy, physiology, pathology, pharmacology, and radiology will be covered in this course.
-We hope to achieve our educational goals by providing you with a holistic education where a variety of pedagogical tools will help you bridge the gap from "Book to Bedside".
+The educational goals of the course are achieved by providing holistic education with variety of pedagogical tools to bridge the gap from "Book to Bedside".
+Through inductive reasoning, problem solving and continuous feedback, students learn to apply foundational concepts to clinical reasoning and patient care.
+The course also integrates with the longitudinal course "Patient Care and Clinical Skills" for well-rounded development of students across all Institutional Competencies.